MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_Ex10_Workbooks.md

 1. Select **Edit** in the command bar to enable changes in the workbook.

-1. Scroll down to the *Caller activities over time* area, look at the color of the *Activities* column since we are going to format those columns.
+1. Scroll down to the *Caller activities* area, look at the color of the *Activities* column since we are going to format those columns.
 Select the **Edit** button below the grid.

 1. Select the **Column Settings** button, it is located to the right of the *Run Query* command bar. **Hint:** This button only appears if there is data from the KQL query.